Ernestug/Car-Sales/README.md

 ## Tools and Technologies used

 **1. Power BI:** This was the major tool used in this project.
-Power BI was used in coming up with the visualization and dashboards for the inisights generated from this project.
+Power BI was used in coming up with the visualization and dashboards for the insights generated from this project.
 Power BI service, a component of Power BI was also utilized in creating a web link that allows interactivity and navigation with the report.

 **2. Power Query Editor:** This is an advanced feature of Power BI that allows transformation and cleaning to be carried out on a dataset.
 The Power Query Editor was used in carrying out transformations across different columns such as removing duplicates, removing blank rows, formatting columns, replacing values, etc.